galaxyproject/planemo/docs/writing_how_do_i.rst

 \.\.\. interactively debug tool tests?
 --------------------------------------

 It can be desirable to interactively debug a tool test.
-In order to do so start ``planemo test`` with the option ``--no_cleanup``.
+In order to do so, start ``planemo test`` with the option ``--no_cleanup``.
 Inspect the output: After starting galaxy tests start.
 At the start of each test one finds a message: ``( TOOL_ID ) > Test-X``.
 After a some upload jobs the actual tool job is started (its the last before the next test is executed).
 There you will find